Pronunciation: Choo How, Woo

 I have also been involved with research on cognitive workload, user privacy concerns, and other topics.
 For a comprehensive list of my publications, please visit my Google Scholar.

-I am currently a PhD Candidate at the College of Information Sciences and Technology, Penn State University, where I am advised by Dr. John Carroll.
+I completed my PhD study at the College of Information Sciences and Technology, Penn State University, where I was advised by Dr. John Carroll.
 I have the also privilege of collaborating with other outstanding faculty members, including Dr. Sarah Rajtmajer and Dr. Aiping Xiong.

-I also serve as a Graduate Research Assistant with Teaching & Learning with Technology at University Libraries, working under the guidance of Dr. Sarah Zipf.
-My role focuses on advancing research-driven decision-making to support educational technology and learning space initiatives at Penn State.
+During my PhD, I also served as a Graduate Research Assistant with Teaching & Learning with Technology at University Libraries, working under the guidance of Dr. Sarah Zipf.
+My role focused on advancing research-driven decision-making to support educational technology and learning space initiatives at Penn State.

 2017 – 2019